 Before plunging into the next title on your list, give yourself a breather to digest what you just read.
 I’ve found that the best way to do this is to talk to someone about it!
 You can discuss it even if they haven’t read the book (just be sure to reciprocate and let them tell you about their latest read, too!).
 Talking through the book helps you internalize it, sift through your reactions, and consider angles you hadn’t noticed until you verbalized them.

-And if you don’t have anyone to discuss with in person, you’re always welcome to share with our Tea and Ink Society group on Facebook(:
+And if you don’t have anyone to discuss with in person, you’re always welcome to share with our Tea and Ink Society forum(:

 8. See what else the author wrote